agera-air/agera/README.md

 # Agera for AIR

-Agera is a framework for Samsung HARMAN AIR supporting input actions, user interface and miscellaneous.
+Agera is a framework for Samsung HARMAN AIR supporting input actions and miscellaneous.

 ## What is available now